VehicleSim products include three major types of programs:

-Viewing Animations of Results
+Viewing Simulation Results

 Easy to Use

 To fit in with the rest of the software, VS Visualizer is so easy to use that training is not required.
 View an animation with one button click, and interact with simple sweeping mouse movements.
-For example, see this video from the CarSim Quick Start Guides howing how to interact with VS Visualizer.

 - Use a single button click to view any existing run in the database.
+The buttons are: Video, Plot, and Video + Plot.

 - Change camera position and zoom in and out with the simulated camera using simple mouse sweeping motions.